 Which type of partnership should I choose for my business?

 General partnerships are most commonly used for commercial businesses, due to the minimal set-up costs, the flexibility, and the absence of any requirement to register and file information at Companies House.
 However, a general partnership is not its own separate legal entity.
-This means the partners of a partnership will be personally liable for the bills and debts incurred by the partnership, potentially putting their personal assets at risk.
+This means the partners will be personally liable for the bills and debts incurred by the partnership, potentially putting their personal assets at risk.
 The partners will also personally share (and be taxed on) any profits.

 If partners want to limit their potential financial liability if things go wrong they could consider converting the partnership into a company.